 William Seymour Warren was born in Cleveland, Ohio, 10 May 1848, the eldest son of William Warren and Mary Ann Seymour.
 He spent his entire career from 1866 with the Liverpool & London & Globe Insurance Company.
-He married Fannie Roby Parsons (1855-22 March 1932) in Chicago on 4 January 1883; he died on 12 March 1926 and was buried in the family plot in Lake Forest Cemetery.
-Fannie, an accomplished musician, served as president of the Ladies Amateur Musical Club of Chicago; in this role, she hosted the meeting at which the National Federation of Music Clubs was formed in 1898.
+He married Fannie Roby Parsons (13 April 1855-22 March 1932) in Chicago on 4 January 1883.
+Fannie, daughter of Lucius Virgil Parsons and Cornelia Ann Pomeroy, was born in Auburn, New York, but moved with her parents to Chicago by 1860.
+An accomplished musician, Fannie served as president of the Ladies Amateur Musical Club of Chicago; in this role, she hosted the meeting at which the National Federation of Music Clubs was formed in 1898.
+William Seymour Warren died on 12 March 1926 and was buried in the family plot in Lake Forest Cemetery.

 Children of William and Fannie Warren were: